nuxt/website-v2/content/en/guides/directory-structure/layouts.md

 ### Example

-This example shows 3 different layouts.
-The home page layout, the login layout and the profile page layout, which can be seen when a user logs in.
-For this example you can use any credentials to login and you will be redirected to the profile page.
-Check out the layout folder to see the different layouts and the pages to see the `layout` property in use.
-Any pages that do not have a `layout` property will use the default layout.
+This example uses 3 layouts:

+- default.vue used in the home page

+- auth.vue used in the /login page

+- profile.vue used in the /profile page when logged in

+They are stored in the layouts/ directory and used in the corresponding pages with the `layout` property.

+If no layout property is defined, it will fallback to the default layout.

 <app-modal>
   <code-sandbox  :src="csb_link"></code-sandbox>